 - You don't get additional time to go through the directions at the top of the question papers.
 It makes sense to take five full minutes to thoroughly read and remember the directions right at the start of the test rather than come back to them again and again.
 This saves time.

 - If time is running out and you still have quite a few questions to answer, make a quick, calculated guess at those because, there being no negative scoring, you have nothing to lose.

 - Try eliminating choices before you pick your answer.
 That is, before you begin guessing, leave out the answer or answers you know for certain are wrong.
 With every choice you eliminate, the chance of your guessing right improves.

 - Tackle the easy questions first, and then return to the more difficult ones.

-Since the ACT is machine-graded, drawing or scribbling absent-mindedly on your answer script could interfere with the machine's reading mechanism and cause you to lose points.
+Since this test is machine-graded, drawing or scribbling absent-mindedly on your answer script could interfere with the machine's reading mechanism and cause you to lose points.